Grave digger to gold digger: Singapore business shifts feed governance worries

 “The operating environment is very difficult for a lot of traditional businesses, but the owners are not keen to give up their listing,” said Kevin Scully, founder and executive chairman of equity research firm NRA Capital.
 “The listing has value and that’s why you see a flux of people coming to do reverse takeovers.”

-Similarly, Courage Marine Group Ltd CRMG.SI, a dry bulk shipper, in June proposed diversifying into property investment, noting that its core business of transporting sand, cement and gravel helped it build up a network of construction industry contacts, and it had approaches to invest in real estate.
+Similarly, Courage Marine Group Ltd, a dry bulk shipper, in June proposed diversifying into property investment, noting that its core business of transporting sand, cement and gravel helped it build up a network of construction industry contacts, and it had approaches to invest in real estate.

 Wild price swings in smaller stocks are fairly routine in a free market that has no circuit breakers.
 The SGX has opened public consultations on proposed circuit breakers for the securities market and plans to introduce these by the year-end.